 That trust hasn’t collapsed.
 But it’s eroding.
 Not with a bang – with a thousand paper cuts.
 A public system that works a little less reliably each year.
 A bureaucracy that adds a form where last year it needed a handshake.
 A growing sense that the next generation inherits the paperwork but not the conviction that produced it.

 The tragedy – and I say this as someone half-German, half-Spanish – is that Europe could dig itself out.
 The human capital is there.
-The institutions, however arthritic, haven’t collapsed.
+The institutions, however sclerotic, haven’t collapsed.
 But it requires believing there’s something worth uncovering.

 Europe’s mood is managed decline, not renaissance.
 Nobody’s excavating.
 The Forum Romanum just keeps sinking.